sfegan/utm/README.md

 __Prior to 2025-12-21__ these were based on the series expansion provided by the US Defense Mapping Agency Technical Manual 8358.2.

 __After 2025-12-21__ the UTM routines use an implementation based on the expansions of [Karney 2011](https://arxiv.org/abs/1002.1417), [Kawase 2011](http://www.gsi.go.jp/common/000062452.pdf), and [Kawase 2013](http://www.gsi.go.jp/common/000065826.pdf).
-The original DMATM implementation is also retained for reference.
+The original DMATM implementation is also present for reference.

-## Bulding and testing
+## Building and testing

 The code for the transformations is contained in the routines `utm.cpp` and `datum.cpp`.
-A test function is also included which can be compiled by seetting a flag.
+A test function is also included which can be compiled by setting a flag.

-To build the UTM test suite on Linux or MacOS use:
+To build the UTM test suite on Linux or macOS use:

     g++ -DELLIPSE_TEST_MAIN -o ellipse_test utm.cpp datum.cpp -lm
     ./ellipse_test

-This will output a series of foward and backward conversions between latitude/longitude and the UTM grid, reproducing table 2-11 of DMATM 8358.2 (which is included in this repository).
+This will output a series of forward and backward conversions between latitude/longitude and the UTM grid, reproducing table 2-11 of DMATM 8358.2 (which is included in this repository).

 ## Function reference